 The numerator is generated by counting the number of people who received oral PrEP at least once during the reporting period (the previous calendar year), in accordance with national guidelines or WHO/UNAIDS standards.
 The numerator should only count individuals once: the first time they received oral PrEP during the reporting period.
-People who received oral PrEP through national programmes, demonstration projects, research, or through private means- but are taking it according to WHO/UNAIDS standards-should be included.
+People who received oral PrEP through national programmes, demonstration projects, research or through private means should be included.